 … and enough water (approximately to the level of the upside down pot).

 Now place the lid upside down on the pot, and put the ice on top of it.
-I added some cold water, so that the ice would’ve better contact with the lid, but that’s optional.
+I added some cold water, so that the ice had better contact with the lid, but that’s optional.

 Now let it boil over low heat for one hour or longer (checking occasionally that there’s still enough water in the pot).
 The steam will rise, condense on the cold lid and drop into the small bowl: that’s the rose water hydrosol.